RepreZen/OpenAPI-Essentials-Workshop/README.md

     * Click OK
     * Select all projects, and click Finish

+Watch the [videos here](https://products.reprezen.com/misc/getting_started_oas.html) or on [YouTube](https://www.youtube.com/watch?v=aYYChcU2oJI&list=PLLMXvAoF1MNYQUezbEEEFfL5Lt8EXTOSg) to get started.

 ### Swagger Setup

-No setup required.
 You may import or copy-and-paste the exercises and answers into the Swagger Editor.